oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 Estimated Time: 5 minutes

-### About <Product/Technology> (Optional)
+### About Oracle Cloud Apps REST APIs
 Oracle Cloud Apps provide REST based access to information in the system.
-Visual Builder is built to use these endpoints leveraging a service catalog, single-sign-on and knowledge of advnced functionality of the services such as filtering and pagination.
+Visual Builder is built to use these endpoints leveraging a service catalog, single-sign-on and knowledge of advanced functionality of the services such as filtering and pagination.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Work with service catalog
 * Leverage the data palette
 * Define filtering on data
 * Previewing your application

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Browser the service catalog